bepu/bepuphysics2/Documentation/Substepping.md

 # Callbacks
 The solver exposes events that fire at the beginning and end of each substep: `SubstepStarted` and `SubstepEnded`.
 These events are called from worker thread 0 in the solver's thread dispatch; the dispatch does not end in between substeps to keep overhead low.

 (Note that attempting to dispatch multithreaded work from the same `IThreadDispatcher` instance that dispatched the solver's workers requires that the `IThreadDispatcher` implementation is reentrant.
-The demos `SimpleThreadDispatcher` is not.)
+The `BepuUtilities.ThreadDispatcher` is not.)

 # Limitations
 Unfortunately, substepping isn't magic.
 The entire point is to avoid running other parts of the engine at the same rate as the solver, so contacts do not get fully updated for each substep.
 They *do* undergo an incremental update process that tries to fix up the most obvious issues (like penetration depth changes over time), but without a full collision test the contact manifolds can go out of date.